alexlabuda/alex-labuda/content/blog/rmarkdown/index.markdown

 ## The Data

-The data includes various chocolate
+The data includes various chocolate bars and their corresponding ratings

 ```r